Exponential Idle Guides

 a3 Costs I to buy.
 With full milestones, this variable approximately triples ρ dot.

-EF strategy #
+EF Strategy #

 Initially, you only have \(\dot{t}\), \(q_1\), and \(q_2\) unlocked.
 Buy \(q_1\) at about 1/8th cost of \(q_2\), and buy \(\dot{t}\) when it’s available.
 At e20 \(\rho\) when autobuyers are unlocked, for idle, simply autobuy all.
 For active, continue to do what you were doing (buying \(q_1\) at 1/8th cost of \(q_2\)).
 There are also more advanced strategies, in particular EFAI.
 For its description and execution, please see List of theory strategies.